weaversa/cryptol-course/labs/Salsa20/Salsa20Props.md

-# Salsa 20 Properties
+# Salsa20 Security Properties

-In this module, we consider additional properties of the [Salsa20] (../Salsa20.md) stream cipher, which has undergone much scrutiny since being proposed for [eSTREAM, the ECRYPT Stream Cipher Project] (https://www.ecrypt.eu.org/stream).
+In this lab, we consider additional properties of the [Salsa20] (Salsa20Spec.md) stream cipher, which has undergone much scrutiny since being proposed for [eSTREAM, the ECRYPT Stream Cipher Project] (https://www.ecrypt.eu.org/stream).

 ```